zo0o0ot/talk-spot/HardSkills/ProfileSiteWithHugo.md

 # Creating a professional portfolio site: From zero to deployed with Hugo and GitHub Pages.

 ## Format
-Full-day Workshop
+60 minute session, followed by either an open space or unstructured work time.

 ## Short Abstract
-Don't have a portfolio site that shows who you are?
-Make one today with Hugo!
+Do you have a portfolio site that shows who you are and what you can do?
+If not, let's make one today with Hugo, GitHub Pages, and GitHub Actions!

 ## Description
 Personal portfolio websites can give you an added presence on the Internet, giving you a place to show off work that you're proud of.
 It's also an easy way to allow people to connect to you and the work that you do.